Webhooks

 Filter push events by branch

-• All branches: push events from all branches.
+• All branches: Receive push events from all branches.

-• Wildcard pattern: push events from a branch that matches a wildcard pattern (for example, *-stable or production/*).
+• Wildcard pattern: Receive push events from branches that match a wildcard pattern.

-• Regular expression: push events from a branch that matches a regular expression (regex).
-The regex pattern must follow the RE2 syntax.
-For example, to exclude main, you can use:
+• Regular expression: Receive push events from branches that match a regular expression (regex).

 \b(?:m(?!ain\b)|ma(?!in\b)|mai(?!n\b)|[a-l]|[n-z])\w*|\b\w{1,3}\b|\W+